ISO Services questions

 - Are there any drawbacks to using this service?

-- Can I use the shared firewall service if I store sensitive or restricted data?
+- Can I use the shared firewall service if I store sensitive or protected data?

 - Can I make customizations to the shared firewall rules?